 - 6 -ounce package of fresh baby spinach

-- 2 cups packed of fresh baby kale
+- 2 cups packed with fresh baby kale

 - 1 scallion